Bayesian inference for aggregated Hawkes processes: Aggregated Hawkes process

-We suggested separate updates of the exact data for time and space for each event.
-It is possible to update $t_1, t_2, \dots, t_n$, or $s_1, s_2, \dots, s_{n}$ simultaneously, though designing reasonable proposal distributions with admissible acceptance rates for simultaneous updates is challenging.
-We designed two possible updating strategies: updating all events in the same generation, or all events in the same cluster (formed by one immigrant and its descendants of all generations) simultaneously.
-We depict these in \cref{fig:updating_time}.
-In the former, timestamps for all events in the same generation would be proposed simultaneously.
-Since the timestamps of events in the same generation are independent, the full posterior distribution for this type of block updates and one-at-a-time updates are essentially equivalent.
-In the latter, we implement block updates for events in the same cluster.
-Let $C_i$ denote a cluster produced by immigrant $i$, and $T_{C_i} = \{t_j: j\in C_i\}$ denote the set of corresponding event times.
-It is difficult to sample directly from the distribution $p(T_{C_i}|\bm{N},\bm{Y},\theta).$ Instead, we update $T_{C_i}$ using a Metropolis-Hastings step, where we use $p(T_{C_i}|\bm{Y},\theta)$ as the proposal distribution with the restriction that for all $t_j\in T_{C_i}$, the proposed value $t_j'$ is within the time bin of $t_j$.
-The exact algorithm is included in \cref{appendix: updates}.
-Updating the latent times in this way can reduce the correlation between the posterior samples, but it requires more computation and generally have lower acceptance rate than the other methods mentioned above.
-To assess the performance of these updating methods, we generate aggregated temporal Hawkes and fit the model using different updates (\cref{appendix: updates}).
-By compare the Gelman-Rubin statistic \citep{gelman1992inference} (Rhat) and effective sample size (ESS) over computing time, we found that updating latent time one at a time is efficient, and gives relatively small Rhat.
+Even though we propose updating the exact data for time and location for each event one-at-a-time, it is possible to design simultaneous MCMC updates of multiple latent parameters, though designing proposal distributions that lead to admissible acceptance rates for simultaneous updates is challenging.
+Simultaneous updates of events' exact time is restricted by the events' branching structure, which in turn imposes no restrictions on their exact locations.
+We consider two possible alternative strategies: updating all events in the same generation, or in the same cluster simultaneously.
+A cluster $C_i$ is formed by an immigrant event $i$, and its descendants of all generations.
+Let $T_{C_i} = \{t_j: j\in C_i\}$ denote the set of event times in that cluster.
+We depict these approaches in \cref{fig:updating_time}.
+In the former, timestamps for all events in the same generation are proposed simultaneously.
+Since the timestamps and locations of events in the same generation are independent, the posterior distribution under this block update and the one-at-a-time updates is essentially equivalent.
+In the latter, we propose new values for $T_{C_i}$ using $p(T_{C_i}|\bm{Y},\bm \theta)$ as the proposal distribution, with the restriction that for all $t_j \in T_{C_i}$, the proposed value $t_j'$ is within the time bin as the current value $t_j^c$.
+Event locations are updated in a similar manner.
+Algorithmic details are included in \cref*{appendix: updates}.
+Block updates of the latent point pattern by cluster can reduce the autocorrelation among posterior samples, but this approach is computationally demanding and generally leads to lower acceptance rates than the other methods two methods.
+In \cref{appendix: updates}, we investigate the relative performance of these updating methods for aggregated temporal data by comparing the Gelman-Rubin statistic \citep{gelman1992inference} (Rhat), effective sample size (ESS), and computing time.
+We find that updating the latent, exact point pattern one-at-a-time is computationally efficient and leads to good MCMC mixing.

-Even though we focused on the spatio-temporal case, the method as presented applies straightforwardly to the temporal Hawkes process.
-We extend it to the mutually-exciting spatio-temporal Hawkes process in \cref{appendix: estimation}.